altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 Gauchen was shocked when Regis laughed and brushed aside what the Princess cum Généralissime just said.<br/>
 Ahh… Regis covered his mouth.<br/>
 "Well… There is one big difference between rifles and the weapons used so far."<br/>
-After thinking about it for a while, Altina leaned forward:
+After thinking about it for a while, Altina leaned forward:<br/>
 "Ah, it’s supplies!"<br/>
 "Correct!
 Amazing, you have improved a lot!"<br/>
 "Fufufu, praise me more, Regis."<br/>
-Eddie crossed his arms and tilted his head:
+Eddie crossed his arms and tilted his head:<br/>
 "Hmm?
 Supplies?"<br/>
 "Rifles need ammunition in order to fight.
 And His Majesty Latreille wants to have sole control over the production of ammunition."<br/>
 "Ohh… I see.
 I get it, so that’s how it is——"<br/>